av7267/Wexa_Ai-Assignment/README.md

 ## Why a Graph Database?

-The suspicious behavior in this application is defined primarily by transaction topology, rather than by individual transaction attributes.
+The suspicious behavior in this application is defined by transaction **topology** rather than by individual transaction attributes.
+Detecting a 4–6 hop circular flow requires traversing a variable-length path and checking whether it returns to the originating account.
+Similarly, identifying fan-out/convergence requires following relationships across multiple accounts.

+These patterns are naturally represented and queried as graph traversals, whereas a relational implementation would require recursive CTEs or multiple self-joins whose complexity increases with traversal depth.

 A relational schema could store the same accounts and transactions: